-Question Affirmative (we are doing it) answer Negative (need to correct) answer Action to correct has been done A. If the city, village, or township has its own zoning ordinance, is there a file copy of the municipal planning commission's draft of a subdivision ordinance5 or rules governing the subdivision of land?
-B. If a township subject to county zoning pursuant to the Michigan Zoning Enabling Act, is there on file a draft subdivision ordinance or rules recommended by the county planning commission and adopted by the municipality governing the subdivision of land?
+Question Affirmative (we are doing it) answer Negative (need to correct) answer Action to correct has been done 2.
+A. If the city, village, or township has its own zoning ordinance, is there a file copy of the municipal planning commission's draft of a subdivision ordinance 5 or rules governing the subdivision of land?
+OR B. If a township subject to county zoning pursuant to the Michigan Zoning Enabling Act, is there on file a draft subdivision ordinance or rules recommended by the county planning commission and adopted by the municipality governing the subdivision of land?
 (M.C.L.
 125.3871(1)), M.C.L.
 125.3101 et seq., M.C.L.
 124.501 et seq., and M.C.L.
 124.531 et seq.)
 Yes (to the appropriate question(s) to the left: A and D, B and D, or C and D).
 Good.
 Go to the next question.
-No This is required by the Michigan Planning Enabling Act.
+No □ This is required by the Michigan Planning Enabling Act.
 Which planning commission starts the process is important.
 See your attorney for advice on how to correct this problem.
 (Question 2.D. is considered a best practice and would be optional.)
-Check this box: OR C. If a city or village subject to county zoning pursuant to the Michigan Zoning Enabling Act and a contract under the Urban Cooperation Act of 1967, or 1967 (Ex Sess) P.A.
+Check this box: to indicate this is an improvement that needs to be done.
+Check this box: to indicate when improvement is done.
+C. If a city or village subject to county zoning pursuant to the Michigan Zoning Enabling Act and a contract under the Urban Cooperation Act of 1967, or 1967 (Ex Sess) P.A.
 8, is there on file a draft subdivision ordinance or rules recommended by the county planning commission and adopted by the municipality governing the subdivision of land?
 (M.C.L.
 125.3871(1)), M.C.L.
 125.3101 et seq., M.C.L.
 124.501 et seq., and M.C.L.
 124.531 et seq.)
 AND D. Is there on file a draft subdivision ordinance prepared by the county planning commission governing the process of subdivision reviews?
 (M.C.L.
 125.3209 and M.C.L.
 125.3871(1))